jankleinert/web-app-builder-workshop/raneto/content/04-understanding-chained-builds.md

 The second image, `react-web-app-runtime`, will be the result of combining the `nginx-image-runtime` with some of the files from the `react-web-app-builder image`.
 This image will also be the image that is deployed and will contain only the web server and the static HTML, JavaScript, and CSS for the application.

-This might sound a little confusing now, but once we look at the build configurations, things should be a little more clear.
+This might sound a little confusing now, but once we look at the build configurations, things should be more clear.

+#### Build Configs

 In this template, there are two build configurations.
 Let’s take a look at them one at a time.